• Skip to primary navigation

 Sponge cake

-2. Mix and sift together the dry ingredients, cake flour, baking powder, and salt in a large bowl, then set aside.
+2. Sift together the cake flour, baking powder, and salt in a bowl.

-3. In the bowl of your stand mixer fitted with the whisk attachment, blend the softened butter with the sugar at medium speed for 5 minutes, until the mixture is smooth and creamy.
+3. In the bowl of a stand mixer, beat the softened butter and sugar at medium speed for about 5 minutes until light and creamy.

-5. Fold the dry ingredients by hand with a flexible spatula, mixing gently until smooth.
+5. Fold in the dry ingredients gently with a spatula until the batter is smooth.

-6. Divide the batter in 2 and spread it into the 2 prepared pans.
+6. Divide the batter evenly between the pans.

 Strawberry coulis

-3. Strain the strawberry coulis through a fine sieve to remove the seeds, then chill until ready to assemble.
+4. Strain through a fine sieve to remove the seeds and refrigerate until ready to use.

-1. Place the cold mascarpone cheese, cold heavy cream, powdered sugar and vanilla extract in a large bowl.
+1. Place the cold mascarpone, heavy cream, powdered sugar, and vanilla in a bowl.

-2. Using an electric mixer, beat at medium speed for about 3 minutes until the frosting is thick and smooth.
+2. Beat with an electric mixer for about 3 minutes until thick and creamy.

 Assembly

-2. Top the first cake layer with the mascarpone frosting, then add sliced fresh fruit and a bit of strawberry coulis.
+2. Place the first cake layer on a serving plate.
+Spread mascarpone cream over the top, add sliced berries, and drizzle a little strawberry coulis.

-4. Place the Victoria cake in the fridge for about 1 hour before serving cold.
+5. Refrigerate the Victoria sponge cake for 1 hour before serving.

 Equipment